Khalid2703/Full-stack-PDF-knowledge-assistant/MEMORY_OPTIMIZATION.md

 - **Net Savings:** ~400-500 MB RAM

 **Performance:**
-- ✅ No performance loss (you were already using Gemini exclusively)
+- ✅ No performance loss (using Gemini exclusively)
 - ✅ Faster deployment times (fewer packages to install)
 - ✅ Smaller Docker image size
+- ⚠️ Reranking may be slightly slower (API calls vs local model)
+  - But more accurate due to Gemini's superior embeddings

 ### 🚀 Deployment on Free Tier